top of page

 Encourage students to think about and write the names of the people that they are grateful for in their lives.

-You may want to have a discussion about (and ask students to share examples of) people who have made a positive difference in their lives to get the class thinking about the areas of our lives where there are people making a difference.
+You may want to discuss (and ask students to share examples of) people who have made a positive difference in their lives to get the class thinking about the areas of our lives where there are people making a difference.

 Encourage the students to Notice the people on their list IRL (in real life).
 This can be as easy as telling the people that they wrote on their list that they are grateful for them.

 Please share the following concepts as a part of this lesson: To Notice someone is to tell them, "I see you.
 I hear you.
 You matter to me."
-To Notice the goodness in someone is to compliment a person on goodness that you've seen in them.
+To Notice the goodness in someone is to intentionally and authentically compliment a person on goodness that you've seen in them.

 Lesson 3 Who will you Notice Worksheet.jpg